1989–90 NFL playoffs: Schedule

 The starting times for the Conference Championship Games were changed from the then-customary 12:30 p.m. and 4:00 p.m.
 EST to 1:30 p.m. and 5:00 p.m.
 EST. This was to accommodate the fact that the Denver Broncos and San Francisco 49ers hosted the AFC and NFC Championship Games in the Mountain Time Zone and Pacific Time Zone, respectively—thus avoiding a locally played game at 9:30 a.m.
 PST or 10:30 a.m.
 MST.

-This was the last season that the Super Bowl started at a time prior to 6:00 p.m.
-EST, with the local time zone going into consideration.
+The NFL would keep this format heading forward to avoid any further scheduling conflicts.

 In the United States, NBC broadcast the AFC playoff games, while CBS televised the NFC games and Super Bowl XXIV.